Frequently Asked Questions

 How often and when is practice?

-The practice schedule is available here .
+The practice schedule will be updated soon.
 Practice begins in late-April and will be in the afternoons during the school year.
 During the summer, we have one-afternoon practice session and a few morning practices.

 What happens if we have a conflict and my child is not able to attend practice?